bbauska/JS-Intermediate-JS/README.md

 // 7
 </pre>

-The benefit of currying is memoization.
-We can now memoize certain arguments in a function call so that they can be reused later without duplication and re-computation.
+<p>The benefit of currying is memoization.
+We can now memoize certain arguments in a
+function call so that they can be reused later without duplication and re-computation.</p>

 <pre>
 // <i>assume getOffsetNumer() call is expensive</i>